huckbit/webpack-svelte/README.md

-# Webpack ES6 and Sass compiler
+# Webpack ES6 Svelte and Sass compiler
 Use this config as a starter point to compile Javascript ES6 and Sass using webpack.
 In this configuration, webpack compiles sass in a separate css file with `Autoprefixer` and `source map`.